cressidagp/arcluascripts/README.md

 Lua scripts for Instances, Bosses, Creatures, GameObjects, Gossips, Quests, DummySpells and a couple of gm/dev commands.

-Scripts folder has been organizated per map id, bosses has been scripted in [modular way.](http://arcemu.org/forums/index.php?showtopic=21127)
+Scripts folder has been organizated per map id.

+All script has been writed to prevent [variable collision.](http://arcemu.org/forums/index.php?showtopic=19907)

+Bosses has been scripted in [modular way.](http://arcemu.org/forums/index.php?showtopic=21127)

 ## Requirements